ubco-W2022T2-data301/project-group-group34/README.md

 ## Team Members

-- Ankkit Prakash: Ankkit is a second year Computer Scinece major, minoring in Mathematics.
+- Ankkit Prakash: A second year Computer Scinece major and minoring in Mathematics.
 - Ben Norton: A second year student majoring in Computer Scinece and minoring in Philosophy.
-- Brianna Chernenkoff: Brianna is a third year Gerneral Science Major, concentrating in Data Science and Psychology, minoring in Philosophy.
+- Brianna Chernenkoff: A third year Gerneral Science Major concentrating in Data Science and Psychology and minoring in Philosophy.

 ## Images